What’s the point of alcohol-free beers?

 Made by the Estrella Damm folks, this lager is brewed as normal and is then vaccuum-distilled (so that they can distil at a lower temperature) to remove the alcohol.
 It’s been officially classified as 0.0% alcohol by volume according to their website.

 It has more caramel-malt flavour than a standard lager and a good, medium mouthfeel.
 It’s crisp with low bitterness, and we really like it!
 Also, you can hold it up and say, “You cannae take ma Free Damm”, which is a bonus.
+One of our favourites of the alcohol-free beers we tried.

 Made in Spain and available at city’super.